Practical 3: Foundations (Part 2)

 Replace the ??

-so that it prints the index for Manchester in the list.
+so that it prints the index for Fantastic Dbl

 Looking Across Lists

-below is the same length as the list of cities
+is the same length as the list of listings

-, that’s because these are (roughly) the average temperatures for each city.
+, that’s because these are (made-up) prices for each listing.

 Lateral Thinking